hilios/moulin_rouge/README.md

 Moulin Rouge
 ============

 In simple words **Moulin Rouge** is a DSL to declare and manage permissions and groups of access, and a wrapper to the [CanCan](https://github.com/ryanb/cancan) authorization system.
-It will help organize and declare your permissions with plain ruby code, and manage this permissions inside your model.
+It will help organize and declare your permissions with plain ruby code, and automaticaly creates the ability class required for cancan.

 There are a bunch of examples bellow to show you how to implement.